Fluent Bit: Official Manual

 no - Azure does not have opinion for this user.

-If you have connectivity to the API server, but still "could not get meta for POD" - debug logging might give you a message with Azure does not have opinion for this user.
-Then the following subject may need to be included in the fluentbit ClusterRoleBinding:
+If you have can connect to the API server, but still could not get meta for POD - debug logging might give you a message with Azure does not have opinion for this user.
+The following subject might need to be included in the fluentbit ClusterRoleBinding, appended to subjects array:

 - apiGroup: rbac.authorization.k8s.io